huBioinfo/CytoCommunity/README.md

 (2) CytoCommunity can not only infer TCNs for individual samples (unsupervised mode), but also identify condition-specific TCNs from a cohort of labeled tissue samples by leveraging differentiable graph pooling and sample labels (supervised mode), which is an effective strategy to address the difficulty of graph alignment across samples.

 **CytoCommunity represents the first computational tool for end-to-end unsupervised and supervised analyses of single-cell spatial omics maps and enables discovery of conditional-specific cell-cell communication patterns across variable spatial scales.**

+This version (main branch) is CytoCommunity V1.1.0.
+Please refer to https://github.com/huBioinfo/CytoCommunity/releases for previous versions.

 ## Installation